jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) immediately after the change, repurchased the interest; and (c) received for the sale and paid for the repurchase an amount equal to the market value of the interest at the end of the business day on which the change occurred.
 Calculation of reduction in FIF income or loss
-(3) If the change occurs during an accounting period of the FIF and the person uses the attributable FIF income method to calculate FIF income or FIF loss from the rights for that period, section EX 24 does not apply and the FIF income or FIF loss is reduced by subtracting the amount calculated using the formula— FIF income or loss × days after change days in period.
+(3) If the change occurs during an accounting period of the FIF and the person uses the attributable FIF income method to calculate FIF income or FIF loss from the rights for that period, section EX 24 does not apply and the FIF income or FIF loss is reduced by subtracting the amount calculated using the formula—FIF income or loss×days after changedays in period.
 Definition of items in formula
 (4) In the formula,—
   (a) FIF income or loss is the FIF income or FIF loss of the person from the rights for the period before allowing for the reduction: